JDAI-CV/DNNLibrary/README.md

 ## Usage

-The DNNLibrary has been published on jcenter.
+If you are an Android app developer and want it to work out of the box, it has been published on jcenter.

 Add